By Dean Arif, MY Bullion Trade:

 The virtual market place on Internet, LinkedIn, Tradekey and other B2B online marketplaces is more than abundant of various gold trade deal offers.
-Gold dust, gold nuggets, gold dore bars, FCO, LOI, POP, POF, MT103, MTN, bank guarantees, SBLC, letters of credit, Aurum Utalium, Aurum Uranium, reliable, reputable, gold mining communities, and so on, all that is the terminology belonging to the virtual fictitious market place as built by many of the fraudulent criminals from Africa.
+Gold dust, gold nuggets, gold dore bars, FCO, LOI, POP, POF, MT103, MTN, bank guarantees, SBLC, letters of credit, Aurum Utalium, Aurum Uranium, seller’s mandate, buyer’s mandate, reliable, reputable, gold mining communities, and so on, all that is the terminology belonging to the virtual fictitious market place as built by many of the fraudulent criminals.

 - The most common form is for sellers asking you to pay upfront costs for shipping the gold.
 Shipping is expensive at thousands of dollars.
 You will most likely receive your parcel but don’t expect to find much gold in it.
 Sand or gold-painted pebbles are the normal substitute.

 - Asking for a ticket to escort the gold direct to you or for an agent to do so.
 It doesn’t really matter what is being asked for – if you pay up front, don’t expect to hear from the scammer again.
 A few thousand dollars may not be much for you but from where they come from, a thousand dollars goes a long way.

 - Asking for a letter of introduction to business.
 This is often asked for if a seller wishes to escort the gold product and needs a letter for customs.
 Basically they are using your company to support their visa application.
 So unless you want to be dragged into a case for illegal immigration, DO NOT send the letter!
 Anyone with reasonable amount of gold to sell can get a visa or afford to ship it.